 - Identification of African American sisters throughout the United States

-The NBSC has an annual meeting and an annual joint conference of African American sisters, priests, brothers, seminarians, and deacons.
-The conference also maintains a clearinghouse for African American women who want to minister within the African American community, and a resource center for statistical research of African American sisters throughout the United States.
+The NBSC holds an annual meeting and participates in an annual joint conference of African American sisters, priests, brothers, seminarians, and deacons.
+The conference also maintains a clearinghouse for African American women who wish to minister within the African American community, and a resource center for statistical research of African American sisters throughout the United States.

 Series 1, Governance Files, 1968-2000, contains the NBSC's articles of incorporation, constitution, and bylaws and correspondence, minutes, and reports of its board of directors and other governing bodies, arranged alphabetically by subject or type of record.